selimkuzucu/ULC-CENG502/README.md

 </p>

+Figure 1.
 The pseudocode for the proposed method, coined as "Uncertainty-aware Label Correction (ULC)"